Directed by Mervyn LeRoy

 So just to touch on the 1931 Waterloo Bridge, it is, if not an outright terrible movie, at least the worst James Whale movie I've ever seen, stultifying aesthetically and led by a Mae Clark performance that does practically nothing until it's time for her to comically overact.
 The biggest contribution of the '31 film might be that the 1940 one uses its special effects footage of London (and it still uses it more adeptly, with the best rear-projection I've ever seen, with the screen moving in tandem with a mobile camera and providing a superlative three-dimensional feel to an image that, charmingly, remains an obvious painting with animation).
 The '31 film is more faithful to the play, yes.
 But then, every single thing about the 1940 Waterloo Bridge that's different is better, as is every single thing that's the same, which actually isn't much.
 The 1940 script reimagines it hard, starting with very sensible efforts to smooth out various inefficiencies of the play—such as how the leads in this movie set in WWI Britain are now simply, get this, British—and it balances against this a vastly more elaborate narrative, particularly in its character-based exploration of how one might come to choose prostitution in the 1910s, rather than having it happen in a cut that encompasses three years.
 And the '31 film is more Code than Code in the way it ends, which is contemptibly hilarious in its desire to punish its slut, literally blasting her off the face of the Earth from the point-of-view of God in one of the goofiest shots I've ever seen, which I assume, because I like Whale, communicated his disdain for it.
 Anyway, Leigh's Myra retains her agency, and this Waterloo Bridge, suffice it to say, has a very symmetrical screenplay, and a more affecting finale in every regard.

 I would barely describe it, really, as "anti-sex work."
 It is assuredly not pro, but the closest good argument you could make that it doesn't condone it is that the bounds of the story implicitly confine its sympathies to the indirect victims of war, and, perhaps, that it appears to suppose that by making Myra a ballet dancer (for this is also an innovation of the '40 screenplay) it's made her "fall" longer and harder than when she was a chorus girl.
 On the other hand, I'm not even sure it does that: it seems almost as likely that it sees "ballerina" and "prostitute" as mirrors, two distinctly unpleasant ways to channel female sexuality, one with permanent virginity and the other with permanent promiscuity, and both more-or-less for the pleasure of men in exchange for money.
+(And Leslie Caron will straight-up tell you that, at least on the continent, and as late as the 1940s, many ballerinas were prostitutes, and this was frequently a quasi-obligation of the profession.)
 It is, in any event, deeply concerned with this oppressive and manichaean view of sexual propriety, and despises it: part of the film's utter tragedy is that every character recognizes how unfair it is, but is too naive and stupid (this being Roy) to even realize what's going on till its too late, or is just too hesitant, and constrained by contemporary mores, to assure Myra that they don't care, or if they do care, that they could pretend not to.
 Lucile Watson, playing Roy's mom, gets this in a delicately-acted scene; she is so close to just saying it out loud, but can't quite make herself do it, even though she's implied it over and over.
 To a pulverizing degree, this makes Myra's arc an almost solely internal one—she may have the most oppressive and manichaean view of herself of anyone here—and while maybe Waterloo Bridge is "inevitable," in the sense that it's an artful screenplay, Myra's the one making it so, and ultimately it's about injustice being even more profoundly sad when its own victim believes in it.

 Between those two pieces of perfect cinema—the end of the first act and the end of the third (for the end of the third is absurdly good cinema, though I'd rather not detail it)—Waterloo Bridge still has an awful lot going on.
 I haven't even mentioned that when Myra reads of her lover's death, she's in the midst of meeting his mother for the very first time.
 Its greatness is founded upon LeRoy's direction, and the strong adaptation work of his screenwriters, but this movie belongs to Leigh.
 It does not belong to Leigh and Taylor: Taylor is actually perfectly great (apparently his British accent is bad, and I honestly didn't even notice, but then, I barely consider accent work to be "acting" anyway, and I'm inured to its absence or insufficiency in 40s movies), but there's nothing really to Roy, besides Taylor's extreme handsomeness and the matinee charm he puts into his woo.

 Partly, this is because Roy should be little more than just an idea to Myra; partly, it's because he's not around for a good half of the film; partly, it's because he's completely oblivious even when he's there.
 Besides the bookends, there might be only one line, late in the game, that requires actual dramatic acting from him (Taylor does, to his credit, nail it).
 The worst you can say about Leigh here is that she may have not appreciated this about her movie, as she had pressed very hard for Laurence Olivier to play Roy, evidently under the misunderstanding that the male lead's skills mattered beyond being good-looking and suave.
 If I were conspiratorially-minded, I might suggest that Leigh's own sexual impropriety—her affair with Olivier—could be as big a reason why she was cheated of an Oscar nomination as her movie's subject matter.
-One assumes it's the reason she pushed for him as a co-star and (unfairly and unnecessarily) disrespected Taylor's contributions.
+One assumes it's the reason she pushed for him as a co-star and disrespected Taylor's contributions, unfairly and unnecessarily indeed considering that Olivier, in 1940, and at least going by 1939's Wuthering Heights, fucking sucked as a screen actor.

 The film is built to an astonishing degree, even for a 40s star vehicle, on its leading lady's face, and its expressive possibilities, and it is a flawless combination of psychological acuity and Old Hollywood glamor.
 What Leigh uses her face to do is to constantly communicate a certain disbelief in the world around her—this is borne out, too, in dialogue, wherein Roy teases Myra for being a pragmatist, and she correctly sizes him up as a romantic (I think I even love the loaded contradiction of the "pragmatist" who risks her life and limb for a good-luck trinket, suggesting more desire to be foolhardy and romantic than she even has a capacity for until she meets Roy).
 Myra's skepticism is reflected in Leigh's eyes, and more intensely after Roy's returned, and she struggles to force herself to believe that she's still worthy of happiness.
 For almost forty minutes, her eyes flit between heartbreakingly hopeful gazes and heartbreakingly worried glances, and, in the end, hope and worry alike have vanished.
 They are replaced with an unshakeable belief in the cold and brutal facts of a world that she cannot imagine can change.
 But let's get real here: given the goals of Waterloo Bridge, it would not be a successful film if Leigh did not also make you weep through the whole back half of it.
 Waterloo Bridge is one of the most successful films you'll ever see, and it's worth conceding that there's something about it that resists analysis entirely.
 So I'm pretty sure that's how she did it—but I damned well know she did.